SeabookChen/seabookchen.net/_posts/2013-07-14-invert-touchpad-without-changing-mouse-in-gnome.md

 ## <a id="invert-mouse"></a>Invert mouse

-If the mouse needs to be inverted as well, it can be done from command line, "System Settings" or "dconf-editor".
+If the mouse needs to be inverted as well, it can be done either from command line,
+"System Settings" or "dconf-editor".
 However, note that the `left-handed` entry under `peripherals.mouse` is a Boolean, so it should be set to either "true" or "false".